Jacqueline Rourke

 I LIVED ALIENATION SO I UNDERSTAND YOUR PAIN

-I knew that I could only offer guidance to other targeted parents if I was absolutely certain that what I had to share was solid advice, backed not only by my lived experience, but also by peer-reviewed research by credible investigators in the field of Parental Alienation and other related fields.
-After years of research, reading and interviewing these experts, I have put together the very best practices that can help a targeted parent get through the alienation journey to reach the other side, where they can reconnect with their children.
-And as someone who has actually lived Parental Alienation, I truly understand the depth of pain we feel as targeted parents.
+I knew that I could only offer guidance to other targeted parents if I was absolutely certain that what I had to share was solid advice, backed not only by my lived experience, but also by peer-reviewed research by credible investigators in the field of parental alienation and other related fields.
+After years of trial and error, trial and success, research, reading and interviewing experts, I have put together the very best practices that can help a targeted parent get through the alienation journey to reach the other side, where they can reconnect with their children.

 This is the road map I was looking for back in 2004, when no road map existed.
 And I want to share it with you now, because alienation is much too hard to go through alone.
 I do not want you to suffer like I did, for as long as I did.